 With the new SoC module from Broadcom, you have up to twice the speed in your OpenCV Computer Vision and DNN applications!
 And the fast DDR4 memory will add more speed to your memory-intensive applications (e.g. video capture and processing)

+Fast two-band Wi-Fi!
+No more USB dongle – you have a tested solution with brilliant drivers.
 Hey, drone makers!
 Did you know you can use an external antenna now?
 This is a big deal for your long-range FPV solutions (like WiFibroadcast, OpenHD, etc.)!
 Ah, and maybe WiFi boosters… You know what we mean, right? ☺